Nolelle/headphonemobileapp/README.md

 # Mobile Audio Companion App

 A Flutter application designed to enhance the user experience of audio headphone devices through precise preset management, sound testing, and Bluetooth connectivity.
+This app supports both Classic Bluetooth and LE Audio devices (Android 12+).

 ## Project Overview

 This mobile application serves as a companion for audio headphone devices, allowing users to:

-- Create and manage custom audio presets
+- Create and manage custom audio presets with fine-tuned EQ settings
-- Perform hearing tests to generate personalized audio profiles
+- Perform hearing tests across multiple frequencies to generate personalized audio profiles
-- Connect to Bluetooth headphone devices
+- Connect to Bluetooth headphone devices with support for both Classic and LE Audio (Android 12+)
+- Monitor headphone battery levels (where supported by the device)
-- Customize application settings including themes and languages
+- Customize application settings including themes and languages (English/French)

 ## Project Structure